-Applying for a job in Australia can be a challenging process.
-A study by migrant and refugee settlement agency AMES Australia, found that migrants often struggle to break into the local labour market.
-The good news is that the study also found that with early support in job hunting, many migrants enjoy great success.
+Applying for a job in Australia can be a difficult process.
+A study by AMES Australia found that migrants often struggle to find opportunities for work.
+Luckily, the study also found that if migrants get support early in the job hunting process, many achieve great success.

 Here are some tips to help start your journey to working in Australia.